Frequently asked questions

 Please let us know as soon as possible so that we can help.

-Invoices for lost or damaged books will normally be sent to you by the University finance department and payment should be made to them.
+Invoices for lost or damaged books will normally be sent to you by the University Finance department and payment should be made to them.
 If you find and return the Library items within 6 months of the invoice being paid, we will be happy to give you a refund.

 Can I reserve books that are on the shelf before I visit the library?

-Holds can only be placed on items where all copies are out on loan, or at a campus different to your home campus.
+Reservations can only be placed on items where all copies are out on loan, or at a campus different to your home campus.